TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 **3**\.
 For those following with the basic installation guide, set the writemask field to: ``{%b}/{%g}|{%1}`` and continue with the installation guide.

+#### CLI Command structure

+CLI commands and supplied in JSON format.
+The following parameters are supported:

++  "version"
+   A character string to send to the device to obtain version information.

++  "config"
+   A character string to send to the device to obtain configuration information.

+As an example, the default values are implemented as:  ``{"version":'v', "config":'?'}``

+As an example, if your sketch produced the version information via the characters '@@' you would override the inbuilt parameter and use:..
+``{"version":'@@'}``

+####Initial commands

+These are not so much commands, but a sequence of characters that are sent to the device a few milliseconds after each initialisation.
+As an example, some sketches may implement a command sequence to bring the sketch out of a lock mode, such as '+++'.
+You can use this mechanism to help you in this situation - YMMV.

+#### Writemasks

+These have their own page [here](rf12demo-writemasks.html)

 ## Sketch Restrictions

 If you use *RF12Demo.9* sketch you **MUST** specify the 'Shell Version' field as '9'.

-If the writemask for *RF12Demo.9* uses {%1} then the internal mask of {%s} will be used.
+If the writemask for *RF12Demo.9* uses {%1} *(default)* then the internal mask of {%s} will be used.
 This means the entire 'data' portion of the request is sent to the sketch untouched and you **MUST** use the native sketch syntax, such as:
 ``0,0,0,0,0,26s`` send ``0,0,0,0,0`` to node 26.
 or
 ``0,0,0,0,0,26a`` send ``0,0,0,0,0`` to node 26 with ack.